 Or, in my case, a mixture of both when I missed hitting someone with a throwing axe.
 Ugh.

-While the combat remains as bombastic as ever, I did feel that the environments weren’t as varied as MachineGames’ previous efforts.
-Even the more exotic locations later in the game didn’t mix things, and it’s a shame that the Roswell section of the game shown in the pre-release footage doesn’t feature more.
-It’s a shame, because what is there is beautifully detailed and packed with items that flesh out the lore.
+While the combat remains as satisfying as ever, I did feel that the environments weren’t as varied as MachineGames’ previous efforts.
+Even the more exotic locations later in the game didn’t mix things up, which it’s a shame because what is there is beautifully detailed and packed with items that flesh out the lore.
+I was also dissapointed that the Roswell section of the game, featured heavily in the pre-release footage, was over just as I was getting immersed.

 Another customisation aspect introduced later on is the contraptions, which add new ways to approach objectives – the Constrictor Harness to allow access to small spaces; the Ram Shackles which can smash down walls and doors; and the Battle Walker which gives B.J mechanical stilts to reach higher platforms.
 Unfortunately, outside of combat applications, I felt it was a wasted opportunity.
 In most cases, they offered little divergence in reaching an objective, with crawling pipes appearing right next to destroyable walls.
 I can sympathise that adding fully unique routes would have needed increased development time that MachineGames didn’t have, but it was still slightly disappointing.